Health

 • From mother to baby during childbirth

-Chlamydia cannot spread through casual contact such as hugging, kissing, or sharing utensils.
+It does not spread through hugging, kissing, or sharing utensils.

 Symptoms of Chlamydia

-Many people with chlamydia do not experience symptoms.
-When symptoms do appear, they usually develop within 1–3 weeks of infection.
+Most people do not experience symptoms.
+When signs appear, they usually show within 1–3 weeks.

 • Abnormal vaginal discharge